AbdoMgdy/nd019-my-reads/README.md

 - Want to Read.
 - Read.

-you can movwe books between shelves. or add new books to your reads.
+you can move books between shelves. or add new books to your reads.